Pricing information for unfair dismissal and wrongful dismissal claims in the employment tribunal

 - an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - other legal claims are included such as allegations of discrimination, harassment or victimisation which are linked to the dismissal

 You may wish to handle the claim yourself and only have our advice in relation to some of the stages or issues.
-This can also be arranged to meet your individual needs.
+This can also be arranged to meet your indeividual needs.

 We don not usually conduct employment tribunal hearings.
 There will be an additional charge for Counsel attending a tribunal hearing - see "Expenses or disbursements" below.
-Generally, we would allow 1 to 3 days depending on the number of issues and complexity of your case.
+Generally, we would allow 1 to 5 days depending on the number of issues and complexity of your case.

 Expenses or disbursements

 Disbursements are expenses related to your matter that are payable to third parties, such as courier charges, outsourced photocopying or travel costs.
 These are set out separately on the invoice and are usually subject to VAT.